Atlantic slave trade: 16th, 17th, and 18th centuries

-Until the middle of the 17th century, Mexico was the largest single market for slaves in Spanish America.
-While the Portuguese were directly involved in trading enslaved peoples to Brazil, the Spanish Empire relied on the Asiento de Negros system, awarding (Catholic) Genoese merchant bankers the license to trade enslaved people from Africa to their colonies in Spanish America.
-Cartagena, Veracruz, Buenos Aires, and Hispaniola received the majority of slave arrivals, mainly from Angola.
-This division of the slave trade between Spain and Portugal upset the British and the Dutch who invested in the British West Indies and Dutch Brazil producing sugar.
+Until the middle of the 17th century, Mexico was the largest market for slaves in Spanish America.
+While the Portuguese were directly involved in trading enslaved people to Brazil, the Spanish Empire relied on the Asiento de Negros system, awarding Genoese merchant bankers the license to trade slaves from Africa to their colonies in Spanish America.
+Cartagena, Veracruz, Buenos Aires, and Hispaniola received most slave arrivals, mainly from Angola.
+This division of the slave trade between Spain and Portugal upset the British and Dutch who invested in the British West Indies and Dutch Brazil producing sugar.
 After the Iberian Union fell apart, Spain prohibited Portugal from directly engaging in the slave trade as a carrier.
+Despite the ban, however, the Portuguese continued to indirectly supply the Spanish American slave trade.

-According the Treaty of Münster the slave trade was opened for the traditional enemies of Spain, losing a large share of the trade to the Dutch, French, and English.
-For 150 years, Spanish transatlantic traffic was operating at trivial levels.
+From 1641 to 1789, Spanish transatlantic traffic was operating at trivial levels.
 In many years, not a single Spanish slave voyage set sail from Africa.
-Unlike all of their imperial competitors, the Spanish almost never delivered slaves to foreign territories.
-By contrast, the British, and the Dutch before them, sold slaves everywhere in the Americas.
+The slave trade was opened to the traditional enemies of Spain, causing Spain to lose a large share to the Dutch, French, and English.
+Unlike all their imperial competitors, the Spanish almost never delivered slaves to foreign territories.
+Over the course of the Spanish transatlantic slave trade, Spanish slave ships disembarked more than one million captive Africans in the Americas, with Spanish ships transporting four times more Africans than did their counterparts in the US.

-The second Atlantic system was the trade of enslaved Africans by mostly English, French, and Dutch traders and investors.
-The main destinations of this phase were the Caribbean islands Curaçao, Jamaica and Martinique, as European nations built up economically slave-dependent colonies in the New World.
 In 1672, the Royal Africa Company was founded.
-In 1674, the New West India Company became deeper involved in slave trade.
-From 1677, the Compagnie du Sénégal, used Gorée to house the slaves.
-The Spanish proposed to get the slaves from Cape Verde, located closer to the demarcation line between the Spanish and Portuguese empire, but this was against the WIC-charter".
+In 1674, the New West India Company became more deeply involved in the slave trade.
+From 1677 the Compagnie du Sénégal used Gorée to house the slaves.
+That same year the Spanish proposed to get slaves directly from the Dutch West India Company's posts off the coast of Africa, but this was against the Dutch West India Company Charter (1621).
 The Royal African Company usually refused to deliver slaves to Spanish colonies, though they did sell them to all comers from their factories in Kingston, Jamaica and Bridgetown, Barbados.
 In 1682, Spain allowed governors from Havana, Porto Bello, Panama, and Cartagena, Colombia to procure slaves from Jamaica.